PennockProjects/JAMStart/content/blog/2024/AWSDNSNameServers.md

 ## Troubleshooting

 Below are some troubleshooting steps I took and some learnings I made when I encountered DNS issues when deploying my static site generated blog site (this site) to an S3 bucket and using a Route 53 custom domain.
 I had followed serveral YouTube guides, including ones from AWS, on how to connect a custom domain to my S3 bucket site.
-I made it to the stage where my site was publically hosted but only accessiable via the S3 public link and not my custom domain.
+I was at the stage where my site was publically hosted and accessiable via the direct S3 public link but was not accessible at my custom domain name.

 ### The problem